-- build DTD documents to validate XML.

-- build Schema documents to validate XML.

-- describe services using WSDL.

-- build and consume Web services.

-- understand the role of web services in commercial applications.

-- understand the principles of web service provision.

-- understand the use of Java for implementing web services.
+- build Schema documents to validate XML. - describe services using WSDL. - build and consume Web services. - understand the role of web services in commercial applications. - understand the principles of web service provision. - understand the use of Java for implementing web services.